Jonathan220/av1-aplicacao-banco-de-dados/README.md

 ### Como rodar a aplicação

-Necessário ter instalado a versão 12.18 ou superior
+Necessário ter instalado a versão 12.18 ou superior do node.js

 No terminal do seu computador clone o projeto: